hypervel/hypervel.org/docs/docs/cache.md

 ### Building Cache Stacks

-Hypervel provides multi-layer caching architecture.
+Hypervel provides multi-tier caching architecture.
 The `stack` driver allows you to combine multiple cache layers for ultra performance.
 To illustrate how to use cache stacks, let's take a look at an example configuration that you might see in a production application:

 ```php
 'stack' => [